Jul 23, 2014

 Judging will be blind, so the jurors will not know the identities of the people who have entered the work.

 The top prize for this competition is called ‘Best in Show’.
-That prize includes $2,500 in cash, and a paid round-trip flight and hotel room for two nights to University Circle in Cleveland.
+That prize includes $2,500 in cash.
 To qualify for ‘Best in Show’, a participant must first win one of four categories that include Visual Arts, Integrated Media, Design and Craft.

 Also included as a prize when winning ‘Best in Category’ is an annual $10,000 scholarship at the Cleveland Institute of Art (CIA), which over four years totals $40,000!
 The $10,000 Scholarships will be renewed annually for up to 4 years of undergraduate study at CIA as long as the recipient maintains a 3.0 cumulative GPA and remains enrolled full-time.